Oven logo

 await bus.wait_until_idle(timeout=5.0) # wait up to 5 seconds

-Stop the event bus, optionally waiting for pending events.
+Stop the event bus, optionally waiting for pending events and clearing memory.

 await bus.stop(timeout=1.0) # Graceful stop, wait up to 1sec for pending and active events to finish processing